kvoidkato/lab_manager/lab_manager/README.txt

 			with a whitespace like this
 				>> Enter package name: django pandas numpy requests
 				>> Installing 4 packages via pip...

+		INSTALLING APPS/TOOLS:
+			>> Requires internet connection!
+			This option is to install tools directly from the command line interface of the Lab Setup Manager without needing to manually install via browser.
+Multiple apps can be installed by separating with a whitespace like this
+				>> Enter app name: visualstudiocode codeblocks git
+				>> Installing 3 apps via choco...

 		HELP MENU:
 			A manual of the lab manager executable.